stakater/kubestackplus-docs/content/managed-addons/mirrord/tutorial/mirrod-setup.md

 You will see a message pop up in bottom right corner saying that `waiting for pod to be ready` as shown below:
 ![mirrord-agent](../images/mirrord-agent.png)

 Wait for few seconds.
 You'll see some logs in debug console related to mirrord setup.
-After a while try to interact with you application API to trigger breakpoint in your application.
+After a while try to interact with you application API to trigger break point in your application.

 When finished, click the stop button in the top toolbar to end the debugging session.